AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/lcW3uRY.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Remote Desktop window click on "Select users that can remotely access this PC.
-Click Add on the window that opens up.
+In the Remote Desktop window, click on Select users that can remotely access this PC.
+Click Add in the window that opens.
 </p>
 <br />